inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **V1** In time-sensitive networking applications, Ethernet preemption can significantly reduce latency.
 When a high priority frame becomes available during the transmission of a low priority frame, the Ethernet MAC can interrupt the transmission of the low priority frame.
 After sending the high priority frame, the MAC continues the transmission of the low priority frame from where it left off, eventually sending the low priority frame in two (or more) fragments.

 In time-sensitive networking applications, Ethernet preemption can significantly reduce latency.
-When a high priority frame becomes available during the transmission of a low priority frame, the Ethernet MAC can interrupt the transmission of the low priority frame, and start sending the high priority frame immediately.
-The MAC can continue transmission of the low priority frame from where it left off, eventually sending the low priority frame in two (or more) fragments.
-This technique guaranties a very low upper bound for latency for high priority frames, which is almost equal to the transmission delay.
+When a high priority frame becomes available for transmission during the transmission of a low priority frame, the Ethernet MAC can interrupt the transmission of the low priority frame, and start sending the high priority frame immediately.
+When the high priority frame finishes, the MAC can continue transmission of the low priority frame from where it left off, eventually sending the low priority frame in two (or more) fragments.

+..
+This technique guarantees a very low upper bound for latency for high priority frames, which is almost equal to the transmission delay.

 .. **V1** Preemption is a feature of the composable Ethernet model in INET.
 It requires packet streaming so that packet transmission is represented as a stream so that it can be interrupted.
 The :ned:`EthernetPreemptingMacLayer` contains two MAC sub-layers, a preemptable (:ned:`EthernetStreamingMacLayer`) and an express mac layer (:ned:`EthernetFragmentingMacLayer`), each with its own queue for frames: